 Hampton Roads’ strong, diverse economy has recovered well from the recent recession.
 Several of the market’s top industries have undertaken expansion projects, and the unemployment levels in the Virginia Beach-Norfolk-Newport News, VA-NC Metropolitan Statistical Area have declined year-over-year since 2010.
 With business activity having regained its thrust, hotel values, transactions, and performance are trending toward pre-recession levels.
 HVS interviews and market research support a forecast for this positive trend to continue.
 The market’s reliance on the government and military made it prone to the temporary negative impact of federal budget sequestration in 2013.
 Overall, however, activity generated by government contractors, Navy operations, and the Department of Defense has proven essential to the Hampton Roads economy and hotel industry.
 As the local, regional, and national economies continue to surmount the tide, Hampton Roads’ hotel industry is expected to continue its rise, giving well-advised hotel stakeholders incentive to seek out opportunities in the region.

-Chelsey Leffet is Senior Vice President and head of the Washington, D.C.
-HVS Consulting & Valuation office.
+Chelsey Leffet is Managing Director and head of the Northeast region of the U.S. for the Consulting & Valuation division.
 Chelsey has consulted on hundreds of hotels throughout the Mid-Atlantic, including major Beltway markets.
 Prior to joining HVS, Chelsey worked in guest services, operations, and restaurant roles at ARAMARK Higher Education; Lighthouse Resort Services in Corolla, North Carolina; the Columbus Inn in Wilmington, Delaware; and the Bellmoor Inn and Spa in Rehoboth Beach, Delaware.
 Chelsey earned her BS in Hospitality Management and her MBA from East Carolina University.
 Chelsey resides in Washington, D.C and is a certified general appraiser.
 Contact Chelsey at (202) 434-8793, or [email protected].